Final Salary Pension Transfer Advice

 You should look to speak with a financial adviser for the best possible advice on whether transferring or remaining in the scheme is the correct decision for you.

 Looking for the Pension Transfer Gold Standard can help you recognise good practice and, ethical and professional standards when looking for pension transfer advice.
-It’s essentially a series of nine principles that set out a robust and comprehensive code of practice for advising on
+It’s essentially a series of nine principles that set out a robust and comprehensive code of practice for advising on Defined Benefit/Final Salary pensions above standard industry regulations set by the UK financial services regulator, the Financial Conduct Authority (FCA).

-Why consider a Final Salary pension transfer?
+5. Why consider a Final Salary pension transfer?

 A common reason for looking to take advice about your DB scheme is the possibility of greater flexibility.
-If you’ve got a Final Salary pension, but like the sound of this, in most cases, you can opt to transfer it to a Defined Contribution (DC) scheme, which gives you the option to move your pension into Drawdown.
-However, giving up a secure income requires careful consideration.
+If you’ve got a Final Salary pension, but like the sound of this, in most cases, you can opt to transfer it to a Defined Contribution (DC) scheme, which gives you the option to move your pension into drawdown.

 Like everything in life, too much freedom isn’t always a good thing.
 If you use that flexibility to overspend, your pot could run out quicker than you anticipate.
-Plus, there are investment risks and also tax implications should you take large amounts from a drawdown pension there are also investment charges and advice charges that aren’t payable in a DB scheme.
+Plus, there are investment risks and also tax implications should you take large amounts from a drawdown pension.
+There are also investment charges and advice charges that aren’t payable in a DB scheme.

-Another common reason for transferring to access Drawdown is it also allows for a death lump sum.
+Another common reason for transferring to access drawdown is it also allows for a death lump sum.

 Under current rules, if you die before you’re 75, your pot will be passed on tax-free.
 If you’re over 75, it can be passed on as a lump sum that may be subject to tax at the heirs’ personal income tax rate.

-Can I pass it on to my partner after I die?
+6. Can I pass it on to my partner after I die?

 Suppose you’re already in retirement when you die.
-In that case, your pension will be passed on to your spouse, civil partner or any other dependent, but only if your pension includes explicitly spousal benefits.
+In that case, your pension will be passed on to your spouse, civil partner or any other dependent, but only if your pension includes spousal benefits.
 However, it’ll generally be reduced by as much as 50%.

 If you pass away before you take your pension, many schemes will pay out a lump sum, which can be tax-free if you die before you’re 75.
-Your spouse, partner or other dependents can also potentially receive a taxable ‘survivor’s pension.’
+Your spouse, partner or other dependants can also potentially receive a taxable ‘survivor’s pension.’

-Is my Final Salary pension enough?
+7. Is my Final Salary pension enough?

 Enough for what?
 How do you want YOUR retirement to look?